Singapore Employers to Continue Issuing Bonuses Despite Weaker Hiring Climate

 More than eight in 10 Singapore employers still intend to hand out bonuses of at least a month’s salary, even as a weaker hiring climate beckons in 2024.
-Employers in the finance and real estate sector are most likely to issue larger average bonuses of over 1½ months’ salary.
+Employers in the finance and real estate sector are most likely to issue larger average bonuses of over one month’s salary.

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: straits_times » / 🏆 5. in SG
+Read more: asiaonecom » / 🏆 10. in SG

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.